domerin0/rnn-speech/README.md

 The audio signal processing is done using [librosa](https://github.com/librosa/librosa).

-Currently only the acoustic model has been completed and it still lack a good trained example.
+Currently only the acoustic model has been completed.
 One pre-trained example is available [here](trained_models/acoustic_model/english) and can be tried on any file (your own recorded voice for example).

+Results on LibriSpeech's test-clean evaluation set for the pre-trained model is :
+* __CER : 21,3 %__
+* __WER : 56,2 %__

-The character-level language model is still in the works.
+It lacks the character-level language model which is still in the works.

 ###Data